nrbns/Regen-v1/docs/REDIX_PILLAR_6.md

 ---

 **Redix is not just infrastructure.
-It's the execution engine that makes OmniBrowser impossible to compete with. 🚀**
+It's the execution engine that makes Regen impossible to compete with. 🚀**